 \subsection{Network pruning}

 Network pruning methods can be divided into unstructured and structured pruning.
 Unstructured pruning~\cite{dong2017learning,han2015learning,chijiwa2021pruning} often exploits sparsity-oriented penalty on network weights to remove unimportant elements in weight tensors, and is not hardware friendly since it requires specially designed library for accelerating multiplication between sparse matrices.
 By comparison, structured pruning~\cite{he2018amc,9102834,huang2021rethinking,chen2021only} removes regular structures such as channels, filters, neurons and layers of network under specific pruning criteria.
 Early works mainly adopt an iterative process to generate and evaluate subnetworks.
-For instance, AMC~\cite{he2018amc} employed reinforcement learning to reason reserving rate of each layer under a layer-by-layer manner.
-To improve subnetwork search efficiency, Cao \etal~\cite{cao2018learnable} used Bayesian optimization algorithm to iteratively sample subnetworks for evaluation.
-There are also methods that calculate importance scores of filters to guide channel pruning~\cite{liebenwein2019provable,chin2020towards,lin2020hrank}.
-For instance, HRank~\cite{lin2020hrank} defined the importance score of a filter as the rank of feature map matrix, and CHIP~\cite{sui2021chip} proposed to use channel independence to measure the filter importance.
+For instance, AMC~\cite{he2018amc} employs reinforcement learning to reason reserving rate of each layer under a layer-by-layer manner.
+To improve subnetwork search efficiency, Cao \etal~\cite{cao2018learnable} uses Bayesian optimization algorithm to iteratively sample subnetworks for evaluation.
+There are also methods that calculate importance scores of the filters to guide channel pruning~\cite{liebenwein2019provable,chin2020towards,lin2020hrank}.
+For instance, HRank~\cite{lin2020hrank} defines the importance score of a filter as the rank of feature map matrix, and CHIP~\cite{sui2021chip} proposes to use channel independence to measure the filter importance.
 In recent years, differentiable network pruning~\cite{gao2020discrete,kim2020plug,kang2020operation,tang2021manifold} has been widely explored to prune network under an end-to-end manner.
 These methods often attach learnable scaling factors or masks behind channels, and introduce sparsity-oriented regularizers on the scaling factors to identify redundant channels.
-For instance, GAL~\cite{lin2019towards} used adversarial learning to reason the soft masks, DMCP~\cite{guo2020dmcp} defined retaining probability of each channel under a Markov process, and DPFPS~\cite{ruan2021dpfps} conducted dynamic and progressive filter pruning by employing a sparsity regularizer.
-Our method is also based on learning of soft masks, and differs with existing methods on two aspects: non-uniform contribution of input samples to filter importance is considered in CAP; a new regularizer on soft masks is used to reduce the accuracy loss after removing redundant filters.
+For instance, GAL~\cite{lin2019towards} uses adversarial learning to reason the soft masks, DMCP~\cite{guo2020dmcp} defines retaining probability of each channel under a Markov process, DPFPS~\cite{ruan2021dpfps} conducts dynamic and progressive filter pruning by employing a sparsity regularizer, and FTWT~\cite{elkerdawy2022fire} uses a self-supervised approach to predict binary gating for dynamic pruning.
+Our method is also based on learning of the soft masks, and differs with existing methods on two aspects: non-uniform contribution of input instances to filter importance is considered in CWP; a new regularizer on the soft masks is used to reduce the accuracy loss after pruning.